 Also memorable because we have a lot of artefacts from the match:

-- a wonderful stick of photographs taken on my camera.
+- a wonderful stick of photographs taken on my camera – click here or the picture above.
 I’d love to credit the photographer(s) but no-one so far has been able to recall who actually took the pictures.
-I think Janie (Daisy) might be the cuprit, as for sure she was there but isn’t in any of the pictures.
-With confession will come redemption, credit and possibly yet more good things;
+I think Janie (Daisy) might be the culprit, as for sure she was there but isn’t in any of the pictures.
+With confession will come redemption, credit and possibly yet more good things.
+Janie should probably get a medal anyway for turning up at one of our silly cricket matches on her birthday;

-- a ludicrously long match report, authored by me and Barmy Kev jointly, published as a three-parter on Middlesex Till We Die (MTWD) over the winter of 2007/2008 when desperate for feature material.
+- a ludicrously long match report, authored by me and Barmy Kev jointly – click here – published as a three-parter on Middlesex Till We Die (MTWD) over the winter of 2007/2008 when desperate for feature material.
 It is one of the MTWD “lost masterpieces”; as explained more fully in the posting linked here – Sportnetwork managed to lose all the features that were published on all of its web sites during a period around that time.
-However, I still have all the features that I wrote and edited.
-I’ll upload and link the material shortly – it is for connoisseurs, not normal people;
+That three-parter is for connoisseurs, not for normal people;

 - a sensibly short piece from the Now and Z/Yen blog, replicated in its entirety below.